natster101s/Minerva-Neue-2.0/README.md

 Version 3.2: Simple bug fixes

+Version 4.0: Many bug fixes, including fixes for the Safari browser on Hi-DPI displays.
+Introduction of a new compact search UI.

 *Please note that versions prior to 3.2 are not documented on this git*

 ## Bugs and Fixes